wslyvh/personal/content/blog/ethereum-guide.md

 # 5. Advanced Topics

-The goal of this guide is mainly to help new developers to enter the space.
-I'll keep advanced topics, such as design & architecture, performance, security, privacy, etc. for a future post.
+The goal of this guide is mainly to help new developers to enter the space and I won't go into much depth on advanced topics, such as design & architecture, scalability, privacy, etc.

 But a few pointers, for those who feel up to it.

 ## Architecture

 The following diagram is a stack representation of the enterprise Ethereum architecture.
-While this is aimed towards enterprise, it gives a good overview of the relationship between components and can be part of any implementation.
+While this is aimed towards enterprises, it gives a good overview of the relationship between components and can be part of any implementation.

 ![Enterprise Ethereum architecture stack](../assets/images/eth-architecture.png)

 For more details check out the [specification](https://entethalliance.github.io/client-spec/spec.html#sec-smart-contract-tools-sublayer) or [Ethereum Enterprise Alliance](https://entethalliance.org/resources/).

-As you can see in the diagram, we've covered most from the Application layer, to the tooling, core blockchain and networking layer.
-What's missing really is the Enterprise 3 P's (performance, permissioning and privacy).
-Again, this does not only apply to apply to enterprise, but is applicable to any ethereum application.
+As you can see in the diagram, we've covered most from the application layer, to the tooling, core blockchain and networking layer.
+What's missing really are the Enterprise 3 P's.

+- Performance
+- Permissioning
+- Privacy

+Again, this does not only apply to enterprise, but is applicable to any ethereum application.
+I'll leave these for a future blog post.

-## Security & Best practices
+## Security & best practices
 - [Ethereum & Smart contract security best practices](https://consensys.github.io/smart-contract-best-practices/), ConsenSys Diligence
 - [Best Practices for Smart Contract Development](https://yos.io/2019/11/10/smart-contract-development-best-practices/)

 # 6. Next steps

 For those of you who can't get enough and have covered all of above.
-Here's a few more links, resources and video-/blog series that are often posting new updates.
+Here's a few more links that are often posting new updates and video-/blog series.

 - [EthereumDev.io](https://ethereumdev.io/)
 - [Dapp University](https://www.dappuniversity.com/)
 - [Eat the blocks](https://www.youtube.com/c/eattheblocks)
 - [Ethereum Developer Bootcamp](https://www.chainshot.com/)

-But in the end, the best way to learn is by doing.
-So go out, try to apply these skills in practice, engage with the community and start contributing...
+In the end, the best way to learn is by doing.
+So I'd recommend to go out, try to apply these skills in practice, engage with the community and start contributing...

 - Contribute to open-source projects.
 Check out [BUIDL explorer](https://buidl-explorer.herokuapp.com/) or find bounties to work on at [Gitcoin](https://gitcoin.co/explorer)
 - Join hackathons, such as [ETHGlobal](https://www.ethglobal.co/) or [Gitcoin](http://gitcoin.co/hackathon), or find a local [meetup group](https://www.meetup.com/topics/ethereum/)